|Investigating Flex 6700 total latency|

 All values in ms

 Results show an unacceptably high latency for maestro or stock smartSDR for the PC of 588ms/608ms.
 Using an Iphone X and Ipad Pro seems to have the best result with a total latency of 80 and 88ms respectively.
 The large audio buffer for iphone and Ipad for the low latency filter results in a latency of 107 and 150ms.
-Taking into account that the one way network latency is approx 48ms (ping time /2) then the non network latency for the ipad is hence 40ms which is comparable with what KU7T has published for the time it takes the 6600M to output audio from the speaker jack.
-This is an impressive 6.7x better than the best result achieved for the maestro.
+Taking into account that the one way network latency is approx 48ms (ping time /2) then the non network latency (processing etc) for the ipad is hence 40ms which is comparable with what KU7T has published for the time it takes the 6600M to output audio from the speaker jack.
+This is an impressive 6.7x better than the best result achieved for the maestro or stock software.
 RemAud gives an alternative acceptable latency of 155ms.
 In his tests, KU7T showed that latency can be as low as 98ms using this technique.

 For this experiment I made the assumption that the KX3 has no processing latency to output the signal.

-To achieve lowest total latency it seems that best option is to use an iOS/OSX based device such as an iphone or ipad (pro) or imac with smartSDR, large audio buffer disabled and flex filter options setting set to Low latency.
+To achieve lowest total latency for the flex 6700 it seems that best option is to use an iOS/OSX based device such as an iphone or ipad (pro) or imac with smartSDR, large audio buffer disabled and flex filter options setting set to Low latency.
 The flex has the potential of being a great remote contest radio provided that the stock software/maestro is NOT used to stream audio.
 Based on these results my maestro is now demoted to smart control!
 The community is eagerly awaiting software improvements by flex on the remote side.